Autoferry/autoferry.github.io/_posts/2020-04-09-trackinglocalization.md

 ## Scope
-The goal of this combined specalization and Master's project is to make progress towards the realization of such a joint tracking and localization system.
+The goal of this combined specalization and Master's project is to make progress towards the realization of a joint tracking and localization system for MilliAmpere and its successor MilliAmpere2.

 ## Proposed Tasks for the 5th year project

-1. Conduct a literature survey on the state-of-the-art in SLAM using lidars and other range finders.
-2. Conduct a literature survey on methods for localization relative to known landmarks and maps.
-3. Implement a chosen SLAM method on data recorded using the lidar onboard Milliampere.
-4. Implement a chosen localization method on data recorded using the lidar onboard Milliampere.
-5. Compare the performance of the two approaches in the project report.
+1. Choice of sensor architecture.
+Make a judgement of strengths and weaknesses of different configurations.
+2. Installation of sensors.
+3. Synchronization and calibration.
+4. Experiment.
+Record data with MillliAmpere in the canal, and with/without other vessels in the vicinity.
+5. Detection and object recognition.
+Convolutional neural networks may be combined with standard thresholding and segmentation techniques.
+6. Multi-target tracking of MilliAmpere and other vessels.
+Fusion with GNSS data with and without RTK.

+If experiments should be too challenging to conduct, it is also possible to solve the entire project using the MilliAmpere digital twin.

 ## Proposed Tasks for the master thesis

-The project work aims to be extended into a master thesis for the spring of 2018.
-Key challenges that should be addressed are expected to be data association, integration with inertial navigation system and real-time implementation.
+The project work aims to be extended into a master thesis for the spring of 2021.
+Several directions are possible depending on the interest of the student.

+*  Fusion with ongoing work on simultaneous localization and mapping (SLAM).
+* Solving the merged measurement problem: When other boats come very close to the ferry, the radar is likely to return a single merged measurements, and this can confuse the tracking system.
+* Dealing with navigation uncertainty in multi-target tracking.

 ## Contact
 For more information, contact main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo)